Tag Archives: Africa

 “With our 77-day vacation over, we boarded a jet in Johannesburg bound for Kinshasa.
 The airline agent asked why we were going to Zaire.
 ‘We live there,’ we said.
 ‘Ah, I’m sorry to hear it,’ she replied.
 ‘I used to live there myself.’”

 Going back to work did come hard after this idyll.
 But we had much to look forward to.
-During Christmas break, we hoped to hike the Ruwenzori Mountains — the most beautiful trek of them all, as it turned out.
+During Christmas break, we hoped to hike the Ruwenzori Mountains — a most beautiful trek, as it turned out.
 And throughout the school year, we’d be laying plans to realize the big dream that had lured us here: to drive all the way up out of Africa to Europe, when our teaching stint in Kinshasa ended.

 AFRICA DAYS: The Beginning

 In the summer of 1974, three years into my newspaper career, I got married.
 Mike had just landed a job he’d been longing for — in Africa.
-He would be teaching for two years at The American School of Kinshasa (TASOK), in what was then called Zaire (later to return to its previous name, Democratic Republic of the Congo).
+He would be teaching for two years at The American School of Kinshasa (TASOK), in what was then called Zaire (now the Democratic Republic of the Congo).
 I’d leave my work covering Colorado’s state legislature.
 I hoped to do some freelancing (communication challenges would render that virtually impossible), but my job would be to run the school library.
 Behind this radical change was a dream we shared: During all our school breaks, and for several months afterward, we hoped to explore this vast and wondrous continent, so little-known to so many.

 Two-and-a-half years and 25 countries later, Mike and I boarded an overnight ferry in Tunis bound for Sicily, leaving Africa for the first time since we’d touched down.
 We had indeed fulfilled our dream.
 We had hiked to the snowy top of Kilimanjaro, the fiery lip of the Nyiragongo volcano and the glacial massif of the Ruwenzori Mountains.
-We’d trekked into the rain forest to find mountain gorillas and paddled through the Okavango swamp, camping on tiny islands so our guide might hear the sound of any lion who might decide to join us.
-We hitchhiked through South Africa, rode riverboats up the Congo, and sat on top of a beer truck to view the elusive Okapi in the Ituri forest.
+We’d trekked into the rain forest to find mountain gorillas and paddled through the Okavango swamp, camping on tiny islands so our guide could hear the approach of any lion who might decide to join us.
+We hitchhiked through South Africa, rode riverboats up the Congo and sat on top of a beer truck to view the elusive okapi in the Ituri Forest.
 We walked the 10-mile white-sand beach of Lamu, seeing not a single soul.
-These experiences and many more were breathtaking, but our Africa days affected us more deeply, too, enriching our understanding of art and culture and history, geography and natural beauty, economic and political systems — of the human experience, our variety and our commonalities.
+These experiences and many more were breathtaking, but our Africa Days affected us more deeply, too, enriching our understanding of art and culture and history, geography and natural beauty, economic and political systems — of the human experience, our variety and our commonalities.

 I wrote about this remarkable period in our lives while we were living it, in journals and letters home.
 From D.C. to Des Moines to Cambridge to L.A. to New York, these papers were carted — ignored and largely forgotten.
 Then, last year, my husband David and I traveled in Morocco.
 Our travels stirred memories.
 Back home, I sought out the journal entries from the days Mike and I spent in Morocco on our drive up out of Africa.
 My curiosity was piqued.
 At the beginning of 2025, I dug around in several collapsing memorabilia boxes, assembled the various Africa writings and, for the first time in half a century, began to read them.